Key Requirements for HAZMAT Transportation Employees

 General Awareness/Familiarization Training (49 CFR 172.704(a)(1))

 There is a hazmat general awareness training module that every hazmat employee has to complete.
-It is about hazardous materials handling and it encompasses general knowledge about how to maintain everyone’s safety at the workplace.
+It is about hazardous materials handling and encompasses general knowledge about how to maintain everyone’s safety at the workplace.
 It also trains the employee on how to recognize and identify hazardous materials.

 Safety Training (49 CFR 172.704(a)(3))